-Shortly after the end of the first quarter, in April 2010, the company signed a multi-year contract with MTV Networks (MTVN), a division of Viacom International Inc. (NYSE: VIA, VIA.B), which is one of the world's leading creators of entertainment content.
+In April 2010 the company signed a multi-year contract with MTV Networks (MTVN), a division of Viacom International Inc. (NYSE: VIA, VIA.B), which is one of the world's leading creators of entertainment content.
 MTVN's portfolio spans more than 150 television channels and 300 digital media properties in over 160 countries worldwide, and includes music video channels MTV, MTV2, VH1, VH1 Classic, VH1 Soul, and Country Music Television (CMT) and CMT Pure (see www.mtvnetworks.com).
-MTVN will immediately begin utilizing YANGAROO's Digital Media Distribution System (DMDS) for delivery of music videos and other artist and music-related audiovisual content and will integrate DMDS into MTVN's internal workflow.
+MTVN will immediately begin utilizing DMDS for delivery of music videos and other artist and music-related audiovisual content and will integrate DMDS into MTVN's internal workflow.
 Commencing in the U.S., the agreement provides for expansion to MTVN's international operations.
-The company believes this agreement, and the endorsement of MTV Networks, establishes DMDS 5.0 as the world standard for the delivery of television broadcast quality video content via the internet and will provide an important new revenue stream for YANGAROO.
+The company believes this agreement, and the endorsement of MTV Networks, establishes DMDS 5.0 as the world standard for the delivery of television broadcast quality video content via the internet and will provide an important new revenue stream.
 "By implementing YANGAROO's cutting-edge DMDS 5.0 platform, we hope to enhance the efficiency and cost-effectiveness of our music video delivery process while significantly reducing its environmental impact," said Emilienne Gray, Sr. Vice President, MTV360 & VH1 Music Programming and Strategy.
-In May 2010 MTVN sent a letter to all of its video submitter partners recommending that they use DMDS to submit videos to MTVN.